stonepros/stone/doc/mgr/modules.rst

 .. _mgr-module-dev:

-ceph-mgr module developer's guide
+stone-mgr module developer's guide
 =================================

 .. warning::

-    This is developer documentation, describing Ceph internals that are only relevant to people writing ceph-mgr modules.
+    This is developer documentation, describing Stone internals that are only relevant to people writing stone-mgr modules.

 Creating a module
 -----------------

 In pybind/mgr/, create a python module.
 Within your module, create a class that inherits from ``MgrModule``.
-For ceph-mgr to detect your module, your directory must contain a file called `module.py`.
+For stone-mgr to detect your module, your directory must contain a file called `module.py`.

 The most important methods to override are: